FabianMPunkt/Nautilus3D/README.md

 Nautilus3D is a Minecraft Resource-pack, mainly focused on 3D-Models with a vanilla style.

-We aim to provide a highly polished pack with a focus on decorative blocks, strong optimization, and various little fixes.
+We aim to provide a highly polished pack with an emphasis on decorative blocks, strong optimization, and various little fixes.

 For bug-reports & feature-requests please open an issue on our [GitHub issue-page](https://github.com/FabianMPunkt/Nautilus3D/issues/new/choose "GitHub issue-page")!